 The best tactical shooter on Android and iOS?
-We explore the options.
+We explore the options in 2023.

 Very few games can match the continued success of Valve's Counter-Strike: Global Offensive and the series, which, as a whole, has been going strong for 22 years.
 The most successful multiplayer game of all time?
-Strong maybe.
-Probably close to perfection in execution?
+Maybe.
+Close to perfection in execution?
 Definitely.

 However, Counter-Strike's strength is also its weakness.
-Nothing much changes in CS:GO, at least not outwardly, and that lack of active development has meant any sequel to CS:GO, if it exists, is years off, and that's before you even consider a mobile port.
-And it's worth mentioning that, with Valve's Steam Deck, the company is rather betting on the line between mobile and desktop gaming vanishing altogether.
+Nothing much changes in CS:GO, at least not outwardly, and that lack of active development has meant any sequel to CS:GO - if it exists - is years off, and that's before you even consider a mobile port.
+And it's worth mentioning that, with Valve's Steam Deck, the company is betting on the line between mobile and desktop gaming vanishing altogether.

 And it is not just smaller developers getting in, CS:GO has got fierce competition on PC, and those titles are beginning to pop up on mobile, with Ubisoft's Rainbow Six Mobile and Riot Games' Valorant Mobile already in alpha testing.